rajanm/adk-agent/README.md

     ```

     This script will deploy the agent to Google Cloud Run, making it accessible over the internet.
-    Once you have completed testing, you may delete the Cloud Run service.
+    Once you have completed testing, you may delete the Cloud Run service using Google Cloud console or CLI.